INFINITYX00/NexID/README.md

 ## Usage

-The NexID Digital Product Passport is an early-stage side project I'm leading, dedicated to developing innovative solutions for digital product passports.
-The mission is to provide advanced tracking and management systems to enhance transparency and sustainability in various industries, starting with hardware and tools.
+The NexID Digital Product Passport is an innovative solution for digital product passports.
+The mission is to provide advanced tracking and management systems to enhance transparency and sustainability in the hardware and tools industry.

 ## Features